 A new feature at Duffy Road is our Prairie Plant Display area adjacent to the parking lot.
 This was recently planted by our members: Larry & Diane Schmidt and Bill and Sarah Duckwitz.
 Signage is in the works for plant identification.

-This fall we will be replacing our signs at the following properties: County N (Clubhouse), Duffy Road and Meyer Road (Fish Pond).
+This fall we replaced our signs at the following properties: County N (Clubhouse), Duffy Road and Meyer Road (Fish Pond).
 We will also be incorporating property usage signs to clearly state the functions of each of the properties.

 The property consists of 21 acres of pollinator areas helping our local bee and insect population.
 We also have 33+ acres of CRP land which aids in deer, turkey, pheasant and other wildlife habitat.
 The rest is in managed woodland.